ccao-data/service-sqoop-iasworld/README.md

 - `logs/` - Location of temporary log files.
 Logs are manually uploaded to AWS CloudWatch after each run is complete
 - `scripts/` - Runtime scripts to run `sqoop` jobs within Docker
 - `secrets/` - Mounted during run to provide DB password via a file.
 Alter `secrets/IPTS_PASSWORD` to contain your password
 - `tables/` - Table definitions and metadata used to create Hive tables for `sqoop` to extract to.
-Manually stored since certain tables include paritioning and bucketing
+Manually stored since certain tables include partitioning and bucketing
 - `target/` - Mounted during run as output directory.
 All parquet files and job artifacts are saved temporarily before being uploaded to S3

 ### Important Files